b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 sco(s)
 ```

-Then I update (or create if it was not there) a new key-value mapping.
+Then I create (or update if it was already there) a key-value mapping.

-Now, to avoid getting errors due to non-existing keys I can use build in [get](https://docs.julialang.org/en/v1/base/collections/#Base.get) function in the form `get(collection, key, default)`, e.g. right now the word "four" (key) is not in a dictionary so I should get an error (check it out).
+Now, to avoid getting errors due to non-existing keys I can use a build-in [get](https://docs.julialang.org/en/v1/base/collections/#Base.get) function in the form `get(collection, key, default)`, e.g. right now the word "four" (key) is not in a dictionary so I should get an error (check it out).
 But wait, there is `get`.

 ```jl
 s = """